myrtam/CANNR/README.md

 ------------

 You need to have Docker and Python 3.7 or higher installed.
-Also, you need to install the stdlib_list package, using e.g.,
+Also, you need to install the following Python packages, using e.g., pip install:

-pip3 install stdlib_list
+numpy
+numpyencoder
+pandas
+flask

 Future versions will probably run in a container and only require having Docker installed.